vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 #### Get a list of charges for an agreement

-1. Set `agreementId` to the id of an agreement.
+1. Set `agreementId` to the ID of an agreement.
    Note, you can get a list of all your agreements with the `Fetch Agreements` example.

 2. Send `List Charges` which uses [`GET:/agreements/{{agreementId}}/charges`][list-charges-endpoint].